Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-2-Data-Analysis/README.md

     ```

-### Final ten insights
+### Final 10 insights
 **The answers to our 10 queries were our insights**, so the 10 queries is :
 1. How common are 5G-enabled phones compared to others phones?

+     Most of the smartphone have 5G feature .

-2. Which five brands are the priciest compared to five least expensive brands ?
+3. Which five brands are the priciest compared to five least expensive brands ?

+     Vertu is the most expensive brand, and lyf is the least expensive brand.

 3. What is the average price for the highest capacity batteries?

+     In the least battery capacity the price was higher then dropped until tha battery’s capacity was more than 20000.

-4. Which operating system for each brandes used?
+4. which operating system for each brandes used?

+     Most of the smartphones brands use Android OS except Apple.

 5. How many smartphones have one of these capabilities or the ability to fast charge when 5G is available?

+     The majority of the smartphones provide 5G and faster charging features.

-6. How does the relationship between a smartphones price and its battery_capacity differ between Apple and Samsung?
+6. How does the relationship between a smartphones price and its battery capacity differ between Apple and Samsung?

+     higher battery capacity tend to have lower prices.

 7. How does the processor speed of smartphones relate to their prices?

+     As the processor speed increases, the price generally increases.

 8. How the distribution of screen sizes change in different smartphone brand?

+     Many brands offer smartphones with screens of varying sizes.

 9. What is the average rating of brands?

+     Brands with higher bars have higher average ratings.

 10. What is the highest battery capacity by brands?

+     Brands with higher bars have higher maximum battery capacities, indicating the brands that provide smartphones with      larger batteries.